 Sr. Nancy Kamau is director of development for the African Sisters Education Collaborative.
 Religious sisters, she said "are the social face of the church — both by helping communities and in many cases, teaching the faith."
 (GSR photo/Chris Herlinger)

 In such ways, a deeper theological and spiritual need is at work, Draru said.
 Sisters are helping make the Kingdom of God more present in African communities.
-"We're fighting for dignity, and restoring the face of God," said Draru, who has served as ASEC's executive director since 2017.
+"We're fighting for dignity, and restoring the face of God in the poor, the marginalized," said Draru, who has served as ASEC's executive director since 2017.

 The church's social face

-Noting that sisters are "mission-driven" and go where they are sent, Kamau said, "they are the social face of the church — both by helping communities and in many cases, teaching the faith."
+Noting that sisters are "mission-driven" and go where they are sent, Kamau said, "they are the social face of the church — both by helping communities through the services they provide, witnessing to God's love of all and teaching the faith."

 Many sisters in Africa serve in rural, hard to reach isolated areas, and areas torn by conflict and war and are themselves at personal risk, Kamau said.
 "But they don't leave, they don't quit — they continue to serve.
 It's Christ's mission. "